Sing The Body Electric Collection 1

 Hands of family members, friends and lovers make gestures, play, move, touch and write small notes, interspersed with depictions of plants and time-lapsed flowers held under ultraviolet lights.
 Filmed by Salmon on 16mm colour film in her Glasgow flat, the work explores expressive kinship, love between a child and a parent, inter-generational, multi-gender affection, respect and care.

-I You Me We Us is a two-channel, 16 mm silent film presented on two stacked monitors.
-Walk around the piece, sit on the floor, or lie down next to the moving images.
+I You Me We Us is silent film presented on two stacked monitors.
+You can walk around the piece, sit on low seats, or lie down next to the moving images.

 A person holds a large camera.